arkadiuszkordela/darkesthour/README.md

-My files for Darkest Hour: A Hearts of Iron Game.
+My files for Darkest Hour: A Hearts of Iron Game:

 1. Harsh mod - individual files in a folder and the whole thing in a zip archive